PaulSolt/AppTrial/README.md

 Using TDD (Red Green Refactor) and principles from Clean Code (Uncle Bob) to write the logic.

-The goal isn't security, since that's a hard moving target, instead it's to make it quick and easy to create an app that will have a timeout.
+The goal isn't security, since that's a hard moving target, instead it's to make it quick and easy to create an app that will have a trial period (or beta period).

-So that the vast majority of your users will take the call to action (CTA) to upgrade to the full version, either by linking directly to the paid app on the [Mac App Store](https://paddle.com), or using a service like Paddle to sell a license key.
+The timeout will allow you to ask users to upgrade to the full version, by linking directly to the paid app on the Mac App Store, or using a service like [Paddle](https://paddle.com) to sell a license key.

 I'm building this for my [Super Easy Timer](https://itunes.apple.com/us/app/super-easy-timer/id1353137878?ls=1&mt=12) app, which was previously using a build date, but it's annoying to rebuild every X months, so I want this to track time using a timeframe (i.e.: 7 days).